 What are units?

-- Each thematic camp session is its own pod (e.g. Camp, Camp, Camp).
-Pods will socially distance from other the pods attending camp at all times.
+- Each thematic camp session is its own unit (e.g. Camp, Camp, Camp).
+Units will socially distance from other the units attending camp at all times.

-- Campers and staff in each camp session will be part of one pod.
-Other sessions at camp that week will be in separate pods.
+- Campers and staff in each camp session will be part of one unit.
+Other sessions at camp that week will be in separate units.

-- The campers will be in their pods for the entirety of the week and will complete all camp programs and meals together as a unit—no interaction with other pods.
+- Campers will be with their units for the entirety of the week and will complete all camp programs and meals together as a unit with limited interaction with other units (e.g. all camp activities).

 How many people will be at camp at a time?

 Each program’s capacities may vary dependent on location and offerings.
-No matter the program choice, we will operate within the pod structure to maintain physical distance and safety.
+No matter the program choice, we will operate within their units to maintain physical distance and safety.